 Environment variable Command-line option Description PING_ADMIN_PORT adminPort <port></port> Specifies the admin port, where administrative task endpoints like periodic policy database backups are handled.
 PING_BACKUP_SCHEDULE backupSchedule <cron-expression></cron-expression> Specifies a cron expression to indicate when to perform backups.
 The default is 0 0 0 ?, which is midnight every day.
-Learn more in Quartz 2.3.0 cron format Note The PAP evaluates the expression against the system timezone.
+Learn more in Quartz 2.3.0 cron format .
+One of the part timezone.
 For PingAuthorize Docker images, the default timezone is UTC.
 PING_H2_BACKUP_DIR N/A Specifies the directory in which to place the policy H2 database backup files.
-The default is SERVER_ROOT /policy- backup.
+The default is SERVER_ROOT /policy-backup.
 Note If you are using a Docker image, set this value to a directory on a volume that you mount when you start the Docker container.
 N/A disablePeriodicBackups Turns off periodic policy database backups.